-Define a pipeline flowing system.
-If water has to be pumped through a 2-inch Schedule 40 polyvinyl chloride (PVC) plastic pipe from a well to a pond 400 feet away, calculate how many GPM the system is delivering.
-The pressure gauge on the pipe at the well head reads 66 PSI and the one at the pond 50.8 PSI.
+Define a pipeline flowing system to begin the calculation.
+As an example, if water has to be pumped through a 2-inch Schedule 40 polyvinyl chloride (PVC) pipe from a well to a pond 400 feet away, calculate how many gpm the system is delivering.
+The pressure gauge on the pipe at the well head reads 66 psi and the one at the pond reads 50.8 psi.

-Read the pressure-drop flow correlation about 2-inch Schedule 40 PVC plastic pipe from the tabular flow versus pipe-loss data chart.
-The flow rate corresponding to 3.8 PSI loss to 100 feet of 2-inch Schedule 40 PVC plastic pipe is 75 GPM.
+Use a flow vs. pipe-loss data chart to determine the pressure-drop flow correlation.
+Reading this type of table, the flow rate corresponding to 3.8 psi loss to 100 feet of 2-inch Schedule 40 PVC plastic pipe is 75 gpm.

-Multiplying 1.1121 PSI by 4 to check against twice the flow yields a value of 4.45 PSI, or only 0.55 PSI greater than actually measured.
-This difference of about 14 percent greater pressure drop would only work out to be about a 6 percent flow difference, which is close enough to support the general square-power relationship between flow and pressure, especially in piping that can vary that much in interior size and smoothness.
+Multiply 1.1121 psi by 4 to check against twice the flow, yielding a value of 4.45 psi, or only 0.55 psi greater than actually measured.
+This difference of about 14 percent greater pressure drop would work out to be only about a 6 percent flow difference, which is close enough to support the general square-power relationship between flow and pressure, especially in piping that can vary that much in interior size and smoothness.